AdaCore/gnatstudio/docs/users_guide/projects.rst

   pollute the parent's object directory.

 * **Exec directory**:
-  .. index:: exec directory
+  .. index:: project; exec directory

   When a set of object files is linked into an executable, this executable is put in the exec directory of the project file.
 If this attribute is unspecified, the object directory is used.

 * **List of source files**:
-  .. index:: source file
+  .. index:: project; source files

   The project is responsible for managing a set of source files.
 These files can be written in any programming languages.
 Currently, the graphical